keylarindani/Lung-Cancer-Prediction/README.md

 Keyla Rindani

 ## Dataset
-The dataset used is the Lung Cancer Survey Dataset (`survey lung cancer.csv`), which includes information such as:
+The dataset used is the Lung Cancer Survey Dataset from kaggle (`survey lung cancer.csv`), which includes information such as:
 - Gender
 - Age
 - Habits (smoking, alcohol consumption, etc)